ui5-next/ui5g/README.md

 * ```npm start```, default *gulp* will start a hot reload server, based on BrowserSync.
 Recommended to develop in this way.

-  PLEASE NOTE THAT: ALL COMPILED FILES ARE STORAGE IN MEMORY WHEN DEVELOPING

 * ```npm run build```, build files to *dist* directory, and ```Component-preload.js``` will be created.

 ## [CHANGELOG](./CHANGELOG.md)